waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 const symKey = generateSymmetricKey();
 ```

-To send encrypted messages, create a symmetric message `encoder` and send the message as usual:
+To send encrypted messages, create a `Symmetric` message `encoder` and send the message as usual:

 ```js
 import { createEncoder } from "@waku/message-encryption/symmetric";